stealsocks/guide.streams.place/content/commands.md

 ### /rss
 Returns a link to your Stream's RSS feed.

+### /subscribe
+Use this command, followed by a link (or the name of) the Stream you want to subscribe to.
+You can browse through your subscriptions at the <a href="https://streams.place/feed"> Feed </a> page.

+**Example usage:** `/subscribe https://streams.place/judah` or `/subscribe judah`

+### unsubscribe
+Same thing, use this followed by either a link or name of a Stream you're subscribed to in order to unsubscribe from it.

+### /tag

+To use tags, you need to create it first using `/tag create tag-name`.
+You can then add the tag to a Drop by replying to it with `/tag tag-name`.

+**Example usage:** `/tag create workout` and replying with `/tag workout`

+### /tags
+This will return a list of tags and their respective aliases.

 ### /title
-When you create your Stream, your username is used as the title for the Stream's page.
+When you create your Stream, your Telegram username is used as the title for the Stream's page.
 Use this command to set your own title.

 **Example usage:** `/title My Cool Stream`